plinkr/flash-blip/README.md

   - Phase Shift: Enables a larger faster ping that teleports the player to the next point upon contact with a ping or the next point, ignoring obstacles, lasting 10 seconds.

 - **Passive Powerups**:
-  - Bolt: Creates a lightning bolt at the bottom of the screen; if the player touches it, they are automatically teleported safely to the next point, preventing loss when reaching the screen bottom, lasting 30 seconds.
+  - Bolt: Creates a lightning bolt around two-thirds of the way down the screen.
+When the player touches it, they are instantly teleported safely to the next point, preventing a fall to the bottom.
+The effect lasts for 30 seconds.
   - Score Multiplier: Multiplies the score by 4x while active, lasting 30 seconds.
   - Spawn Rate Boost: Doubles the rate of random powerup generation, lasting 30 seconds.

-Powerups are collected via pinging (right-click or C key) or blipping over them.
+Powerups are collected via pinging (right-click, C key, or holding the screen in Android) or blipping over them.

 ### Difficulty Progression
 Difficulty ramps up dynamically based on points scored, increasing obstacle rotation speed, density, and scrolling speed (reference scaling logic in [`game.lua`](game/game.lua) and [`main.lua`](game/main.lua)).